 SEE: Explore these Excel tips every user should master.

 How to set advanced options before printing Excel spreadsheets

 To get there, click the small square in the lower right corner of the Page Setup section of the Page Layout Ribbon.
-At the tab for Page, you can adjust the scaling to a certain percentage as you did from the Ribbon.
-But you can also set a specific number of pages for both the height and the width (Figure G).
+At the tab for Page, you can adjust the scaling to a certain percentage as you did from the Ribbon, but you can also set a specific number of pages for both the height and the width (Figure H).

 - Click the Sheet tab to set the print area and print titles.
-You can opt to print or not print gridlines and other visual marks.
-And you can choose the order of pages to print, either Down Then Over, or Over Then Down (Figure H).
+You can opt to print or not print gridlines and other visual marks, and you can choose the order of pages to print, either Down Then Over or Over Then Down (Figure I).

 If you’re on the hunt for more Excel-lent tips, have a look at a quick way to delete or remove blank rows and how to import Excel records into an Outlook Calendar.

 Subscribe to the Developer Insider Newsletter